joshcanhelp/josh-to-11/input/symlinked/posts/2009-03-02-path-forward-how-josh-can-help-plans-and-approaches-building-a-new-web-site-from-scratch.md

 ---
-title: "Path forward: How Josh Can Help Plans and Approaches Building a New Web Site from Scratch"
+title: 'Path forward: How Josh Can Help Plans and Approaches Building a New Web Site from Scratch'
-excerpt: "When I create a website, I have a plan but it might be good to share this with everyone who is curious about what goes into building a web site from scratch."
+excerpt: 'When I create a website, I have a plan but it might be good to share this with everyone who is curious about what goes into building a web site from scratch.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Design", "Web Strategy"]
-featured_img:
 wpid: 619
+tags:
+  - Design
+  - Web Strategy
+featured_img: null
 ---